Translate

 Black Necked Grebes in silhouette.

-Yellow Wagtails, search for food as they pass North on their migration.
+Yellow Wagtails search for food as they pass north during their migration.

-I think this Male bird is a variant from Central Europe a Flava but it could be a Bemma from the Northern Kirghiz steppe.
-It is quite difficult, to determine.
+This Male bird is a variant from Central Europe, a Flava, but could be a Bemma from the Northern Kirghiz steppe.
+It is challenging to determine.

-This one, I believe is a Lutea from the Southwest of Siberia.
+This one is a Lutea from the Southwest of Siberia.

 They are, however, all Yellow Wagtails.